nktnet1/sync-request-curl/ROADMAP.md

   normalising it to an empty object at the public request boundary.
 The TypeScript declaration remains `options?: Options`, and direct schema validation remains strict.
+- `v1.0.31-decompression-header-parity.patch` removes `content-encoding` from
+  exposed response headers after successful transparent gzip/deflate decompression, matching the attached `http-basic` behaviour while retaining the header when decompression is disabled, unsupported, or not performed.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are